A bit about art-beat, and good causes August 2025 update

 Themes I've enjoyed drawing and painting in recent years include sport, fish (that surprised me), and landscapes.
 Antics with Blokes on Spokes (BoS) and venues visited with the Teddington Lunch Club (TLC) have also been inspirational and informed a number of sketches and paintings.

-I recognise website visibility could be improved, and one of the best ways of doing that is through better SEO (Search Engine Optimisation) which, in turn, would almost certainly benefit from expert attention, i.e. by someone other than me.
+I recognise art-beat website visibility could be improved, and one of the best ways of doing that is through better SEO (Search Engine Optimisation) which, in turn, would almost certainly benefit from expert attention, i.e. by someone other than me.
 I'll try and look into that during the course of 2025.

-David, (you can call me Arkwright), December 31st 2024
+David, (you can call me Arkwright), August 21st 2025